-If the using agency has obtained prior delegated authority from the office of Professional Contracts, contracts for $20,000 or less may be approved by the using agency without the need for Professional Contracts review and approval.
+If the using agency has obtained prior delegated authority from OSP, the contract may be approved by the using agency without the need for Professional Contracts review and approval.
 However, such agencies must submit Monthly Reports to Professional Contracts via OSP-Reports@la.gov.

 Consulting service contracts for $75,000 or more must be let by a Request for Proposals process as outlined in the regulations of Professional Contracts.